coolkennylee/capstone_498_project/README.md

 ![image](https://user-images.githubusercontent.com/16366387/120940180-df7de880-c6d0-11eb-8195-c251784f8639.png)

 Copy and paste the web link in a browser and it should take you to the application.
-Wait a few moments for the camera to turn on (may need to approve and enable webcam on your browser).
+Click the green button and wait a few moments for the camera to turn on (may need to approve and enable webcam on your browser).

 ![image](https://user-images.githubusercontent.com/16366387/120940297-68951f80-c6d1-11eb-90e2-c5140562d04b.png)